-The Commission has considered the impact of removing the graduated deviation parameters from the NGR, and notes that, while the parameters are intended to apply an increasingly severe penalty the larger the deviation, this does not work in practice.
+The Commission considered the impact of removing the graduated deviation parameters from the NGR, and noted that, while the parameters were intended to apply an increasingly severe penalty the larger the deviation, this did not work in practice.

-The Commission considers that the graduated deviation parameters currently create:
+The Commission considered that the graduated deviation parameters:

-- weak incentives for trading participants to accurately forecast gas schedules; and - a settlement shortfall in most months, which must be recovered from STTM trading participants more broadly, thereby increasing the financial risks of participation.
+- inefficiently allocated the risks, amongst trading participants, of deviating from their daily gas schedules; and - created a settlement shortfall in most months, which must be recovered from STTM trading participants more broadly, thereby increasing the financial risks of participating in the STTM.

-The Commission notes that removing the graduated deviation parameters would leave the NGR silent on the matter of how to calculate deviation charges and deviation payments.
-This is because all reference to deviation pricing in the NGR would be removed, meaning that, if the rule was deleted as proposed, the NGR would simply provide that deviation payments and deviation charges are to be determined by AEMO for each gas day in accordance with the Procedures.
+The Commission noted that removing the graduated deviation parameters would leave the NGR silent on the matter of how to calculate deviation charges and deviation payments.
+This is because all reference to deviation pricing in the NGR would be removed, meaning that, if the rule was deleted as proposed, the NGR would simply provide that deviation payments and deviation charges should be determined by AEMO for each gas day in accordance with the Procedures.

-The Commission considers that deviation pricing is an important aspect of the market's design, as it is the primary mechanism for incentivising trading participants to accurately forecast gas schedules and comply with their daily gas market schedules.
-On that basis, the Commission considers that some guidance is required in the NGR regarding the deviation pricing framework, with the majority of the technical and administrative detail to be contained in the Procedures.
-As such, it is appropriate for the NGR to contain a number of high level principles to guide AEMO in the development of deviation payments and deviation charges.
+The Commission considered that deviation pricing is an important aspect of the market's design, as it is the means by which the costs associated with deviating from daily gas schedules are allocated and recovered amongst trading participants.

+On that basis, the Commission considered that some guidance was required in the NGR regarding the deviation pricing framework, with the majority of the technical and administrative detail to be contained in the Procedures.
+As such, it was appropriate for the NGR to contain a number of high level principles to guide AEMO in the development of deviation payments and deviation charges.

-The Commission has decided to include, as part of the draft (more preferable) rule, a set of principles and parameters to be inserted into the NGR, which reflect those that were consulted upon in the AEMC consultation paper for this rule change request.
-The principles that were consulted on are outlined in Box 3.1.
+The Commission decided to include, as part of the final rule, a set of principles and parameters to be inserted into the NGR, which reflect those that were consulted upon in the draft rule determination.
+The principles are summarised in Box 3.1.
 Further consideration of the proposed principles, including issues raised by stakeholders, are addressed in Chapter 6.